freeall/trend/README.md

 Returns a number that says how much the chart is trending at the end, i.e. growth if `>1` and decline if `<1`.

-If the array is not long enough to calculate both an average over the last points and the rest it will return undefined.
+If the array is not long enough to calculate both an average over the last points and the rest it will return `null`.

 ## Options